Medication Summary

 These agents inhibit the initial vasoconstrictive phase of CH.

-Perhaps most effective calcium channel blocker for CH prophylaxis, inhibits calcium ions from entering slow channels, select voltage-sensitive areas, or vascular smooth muscle, thereby producing vasodilation.
+Perhaps the most effective calcium channel blocker for CH prophylaxis, verapamil inhibits calcium ions from entering slow channels, select voltage-sensitive areas, or vascular smooth muscle, thereby producing vasodilation.
+It can be combined with ergotamine or lithium.

 Class Summary

-Mechanism of action of lithium in CH is unclear, although preliminary evidence suggests that it may interfere with substance P and vasoactive intestinal peptide–induced arterial relaxation.
+Lithium’s mechanism of action in CH is unclear, though preliminary evidence suggests that it may interfere with substance P and vasoactive intestinal peptide (VIP)-induced arterial relaxation.

-Effectively prevents CH (particularly in its more chronic forms) and treats bipolar mood disorder, another cyclic illness.
-Responses variable, but still recommended first-line agent in CH.
-Narrow therapeutic window requires close monitoring of levels and adverse effects.
-Plasma lithium level of 0.6-1.2 mEq/L measured at steady state, 12 h after last dose (ie, just before next dose), usually sought, but optimal plasma levels for prevention of CH not established.
-Thought effective in CH at serum concentrations lower than those required in bipolar disorder (0.3-0.8 mEq/L).
+Variable responses notwithstanding, lithium is still a recommended first-line agent in CH.
+The narrow therapeutic window necessitates close monitoring of levels and adverse effects.
+A plasma lithium level of 0.6-1.2 mEq/L measured at steady state 12 hours after the last dose (ie, just before the next dose) is usually sought, but optimal plasma levels for prevention of CH are not established.
+It is thought to be effective against CH at serum concentrations lower than those required in bipolar disorder (0.3-0.8 mEq/L).

 Class Summary